 Andrew Huberman is a neuroscientist from America.
 He specializes in topics like brain plasticity, development, and its capacity for regeneration and repair.
 He received his Ph.D. from the University of California.

-According to Huberman, after periods of deep sleep and slow-wave sleep, there is actually a change in your brain structures, making it easier to pick up new skills.
+According to Huberman, after periods of deep and slow-wave sleep, there is a change in your brain structures, making it easier to pick up new skills.
 Furthermore, this change can also occur during naps and shallow sleep.
 It really is important to get your rest!

 Huberman also talked about how dopamine is vital to the process of keeping yourself going when things get hard.
 He gives the example of being in a stressful situation with friends and then making a joke that gives everyone energy.
 That is the release of dopamine.